arvid220u/malthusia/specs/specs.md

 _Join the world of autonomous robots._

-The rules may change slightly, but there will never be any breaking changes.
-Current version: 0.0.1
+Version: 0.0.1.

 # Overview

-Malthusia is a grid-based 2D world.
+Malthusia is a grid-based world of water and islands.
 It is inhabited by no humans, and, initially, no one else either.
-One day, however, cows start appearing, each controlled by its own tiny computer program.
-Now you can create your own cow!
+One day, however, robot wanderers start appearing, each controlled by its own tiny computer program.
+Soon, robot landscapers follow.
+Now you can create your own wanderer or landscaper!

 # Game Mechanics

 ## Turns

-Each round is broken down into sequential turns, one for each cow.
+Each round is broken down into sequential turns, one for each robot.
-In the order they were spawned, each cow may sense its surroundings and then optionally take an action.
+In the order they were spawned, each robot may sense its surroundings and then optionally take an action.

-# Bytecode Limits
+# Robot Limits

+## Bytecode

 Robots are also very limited in the amount of computation they are allowed to perform per **turn**.
 **Bytecodes** are a convenient measure of computation in languages like Python,